toddgaunt/danboorsync/README.txt

        -h     Show a help message and exit

        -p <range>
-              Specify a  page  range  to  download  from,  e.g.  "imgfetch  -p 1-5,10,15-20".
-By default, only the first page is downloaded.
+              Specify a list of comma-seperated numerical ranges  to  download from,  e.g.   "imgfetch  -p  1-5,10,15-20".
+By default, only the first page is downloaded.  -e <extensions>  Specify  a  list  of comma-seperated  file extensions.
+Only extensions specified will be downloaded.
+By default, all file extensions are downloaded.

 BUGS
        Please report bugs by emailing me at  toddgaunt@protonmail.ch,  or  fix them  yourself  and  make a pull request to https://www.github.com/tod‐ dgaunt/imgfetch if you've got nothing better to do.

 AUTHOR
        This man page and imgfetch itself  were  originally  authored  by  Todd Gaunt.